google/googletest/googlemock/docs/cook_book.md

 ### Expecting Ordered Calls {#OrderedCalls}

-Although an `EXPECT_CALL()` statement defined earlier takes precedence when gMock tries to match a function call with an expectation, by default calls don't have to happen in the order `EXPECT_CALL()` statements are written.
-For example, if the arguments match the matchers in the third `EXPECT_CALL()`, but not those in the first two, then the third expectation will be used.
+Although an `EXPECT_CALL()` statement defined later takes precedence when gMock tries to match a function call with an expectation, by default calls don't have to happen in the order `EXPECT_CALL()` statements are written.
+For example, if the arguments match the matchers in the second `EXPECT_CALL()`, but not those in the first and third, then the second expectation will be used.

 If you would rather have all calls occur in the order of the expectations, put the `EXPECT_CALL()` statements in a block where you define a variable of type